Museu del Disseny, The Design Museum of Barcelona

 Four publicly accessible levels are stacked over the lobby, each dedicated to a different theme: industrial design, decorative arts, fashion, and graphic design.

 A conference hall is housed in the cantilevered volume overhanging the main entrance.

-The two lower floors located below the level of the “plaza” contain temporary exhibition spaces, a study center, storages for the collections, workshops, offices and a café opening onto an outdoor terrace
+The two lower floors located below the level of the “plaza” contain temporary exhibition spaces, a study center, storage for the collections, workshops, offices, and a café opening onto an outdoor terrace